Ni Noma: Synopsis

 Angela is a young beautiful woman who uses her beauty to live a lavish lifestyle by conning men.
 One day her investment suddenly dumps her and Angela decides to take the conning game to the next level by getting a job in a corporate company by seducing the boss.
 Without any of the skills she was hired to have, she relies on an intelligent security guard named Steve to do her office work.
-What she doesn't realize is that her past is about to catch up to her and change her life forever.
+What she doesn't realize is that her past is about to catch up with her and change her life forever.